-Shakin’ All Over: Popular Music and Disability is my new book—now available!—published late in 2013 by University of Michigan Press, in its I think wonderful Corporealities: Discourses of Disability series.
+Shakin’ All Over: Popular Music and Disability was published late in 2013 by University of Michigan Press, in its I think wonderful Corporealities: Discourses of Disability series.
 The research was made possible by a University of Salford sabbatical and an AHRC research leave grant for a matching sabbatical in 2010-2011.
 The book contains 30+ images.
 Here is what the publisher’s blurb says about it:

 Given the explosion in recent years of scholarship exploring the ways in which disability is manifested and performed in numerous cultural spaces, it’s surprising that until now there has never been a single monograph study covering the important intersection of popular music and disability.
 George McKay’s Shakin’ All Over is a cross-disciplinary examination of the ways in which popular music performers have addressed disability: in their songs, in their live performances, and in various media presentations.

 By looking closely into the work of artists such as Johnny Rotten, Neil Young, Johnnie Ray, Ian Dury, Teddy Pendergrass, Curtis Mayfield, and Joni Mitchell, McKay investigates such questions as how popular music works to obscure and accommodate the presence of people with disabilities in its cultural practice.
 He also examines how popular musicians have articulated the experiences of disability (or sought to pass), or have used their cultural arena for disability advocacy purposes.